Ajshawn84982/pyspark_code_example/README.md

 # pyspark_classification:
 classification by using pyspark random forest tree
 # py_spark_MultilayerPerceptronClassifier:
-multi-layer neural network by pyspark
+multi-layer neural network by pyspark.
+The test data has 20 input feature and 5 output class.
+The test dataset is synthesized by "make_classification" from sklearn.